Adjoint divisors and free divisors

-We now go on to show that the divisor $D+V(\mmm)$ is free.
-Although the proof of Theorem~\ref{12} is simple, and one might expect that freeness of $D_0$ would be related to freeness of $D+V(\mmm)$, we have not succeeded in finding a similarly simple proof for the freeness of $D+V(\mmm)$.
+We now go on to show first that the divisor $D+V(\mmm)$ is free and then (see Corollary~\ref{115}) that all adjoints are isomorphic.
 Just as in \S\ref{images}, our proof makes use of the representation of $\Der(-\log D)$ on $\calF_1$, and relies on the surjectivity of $d\mmm\colon\Der(-\log D)\to \calF_1$.

-\begin{prp} Assume that $d-d_1+2d_i\ne0$ for $i=2,\dots,\mu$.
+\begin{prp} Assume that $d-d_1+2d_i\neq 0\neq d-d_i$ for $i=1,\dots,\mu$.
 Then

 \end{prp}

 Inclusion of the left hand side in the right is a consequence of the $\Der(-\log D)$-invariance of $\calF_1$.
 To show equality, it is enough to show that it holds modulo $\mm_S\calF_1$.
 This will cover most of the remainder of this section.